Raynos/pd/README.md

  - Object.extend (same as pd.extend)
  - Object.getOwnPropertyDescriptors (same as pd)
+ - Object.beget (same as pd.beget)
- - Object.prototype.new (same as pd.new)
+ - Object.prototype.beget (same as pd.beget)
  - Object.make (same as pd.make)
+ - Object.Name (same as pd.Name)

 An example of `.new` which only takes arguments